allenai/allennlp/tutorials/how_to/create_a_configuration.md

 Notice there is also a "X" button to remove the dataset reader configuration if you decide you don't want it.

-As you fill in the configuration options, at the bottom of a page an actual JSON configuration will update in real time:
+As you fill in the configuration options, at the bottom of the page an actual JSON configuration will update in real time:

 ![configuration wizard](configurator_images/configurator.5.png)